 The International Assisted Communications for Education Project, I-ACE is a 2-year EU funded project that commenced October 2016.
-The project coordinator is Nuno Escudeiro of the Instituto Politécnico Do Porto, Portugal with 7 partners across Europe.
+The project coordinator is Paula Escudeiro of the Instituto Politécnico do Porto, Portugal with 7 partners across Europe.

 The central focus of the project is the support of deaf students in education and citizenship.
 Effective communication is essential to a quality of life and education and both of these should be equally available in a socially inclusive society.
 However, research has shown that access to education is severely compromised for the deaf and hear of hearing and hence barriers exist to students achieving their full potential.
 The I-ACE project aims to establish an innovative infrastructure that supports live assisted communication between the conventional classroom and the deaf student and between deaf and non-deaf people.
 Through this infrastructure it is hoped that better integration and better education will result.